 There are many types of people and many reasons for using embryo cryostorage.
 The most common reason for storing embryos is to have the ability to use them in future IVF or ICSI cycles.
 It is more cost-effective to undergo egg collection once and store unused embryos instead of collecting eggs before each treatment.
 At ReproTech, we provide many affordable and cost-effective options for long-term embryo storage.
-For more information on the next steps, please contact us at one of our locations by clicking here.
+For more information on the next steps, please contact us.

 ReproTech provides safe and secure long-term embryo storage for patients from leading clinics across the nation.
 Our clients include IVF clinics, hospitals, research institutions, and thousands of individuals who trust their hopes for our advanced storage and shipping processes.

-We have storage facilities in Florida, Minnesota, Nevada, and Texas.
+We have storage facilities in Florida, Minnesota, Nevada, Connecticut and Texas.
 Each of our state-of-the-art facilities is monitored 24/7 by industry-leading Vaisala monitoring systems that record temperature changes as small as 0.01 degrees Celsius.
 Additionally, all tanks are manually monitored on a weekly basis by our experienced personnel, and our facilities are under 24-hour security and surveillance.
 Each facility has on-site backup, bulk nitrogen storage, and all electronic data is backed up daily with off-site data storage.

 ReproTech works closely with fertility service centers across the United States to make embryo cryostorage services available nationwide.
 While ReproTech does not provide embryo freezing services, our network of freezing centers does.
 Once specimens have been preserved, we coordinate the transportation of your frozen embryos to ReproTech for long-term storage.

 Embryo storage consultation appointments are available for scheduling within one to three days of your initial call.
 While it is advantageous for patients to bank all frozen embryo specimens prior to beginning cancer treatment therapies that can result in infertility, recent studies have shown that viable samples can be collected in the early stages of some treatments.
 To begin the process of freezing your embryos, please visit our Network of Freezing Centers to find an Embryo Freezing Center near you.

-To find more information on the long-term storage of your frozen embryos, please click the location nearest you:
+To find more information on the long-term storage of your frozen embryos, please select the location nearest you: